 Not Judging Others Harshly

 That statement struck a chord with me because I was a victim of harsh judgements in a choir I sang with at the cathedral.
-Some choristers would talk about me behind my back, spreading rumours that I was up to no good.
+Some choristers talked about me behind my back, spreading rumours that I was up to no good.
 They mistook my timidity and confusion - weaknesses I have struggled to overcome - for signs of criminal behaviour.

 I have also been guilty of judging others harshly (as if I am perfect myself).
 Just recently, I found myself nitpicking my brothers Paddy and Bob after they failed to do something for me.
 Okay, let me tell you the full story.